Satanism in America

 Satanic Reds – They view Satan as a dark force that has existed since the beginning of time.
 The “Reds” is an explicit reference to socialism.

-Christian-Based Duotheism and Polytheistic Satanism – They accept that there is an on-going war between the Christian God and Satan, but unlike Christians, they choose to side with Satan.
-Their belief based on ancient Zoroastrian views on the eternal conflict between good and evil.
+Christian-Based Duotheism and Polytheistic Satanism – They accept an on-going war between the Christian God and Satan, but unlike Christians, they choose to side with Satan.
+Their belief is based on ancient Zoroastrian views on the eternal conflict between good and evil.

 The Process Church of the Final Judgement – Established in London in the 1960s by two people rejected by the Church of Scientology.
-Their practice based on a pantheon of four gods known as the Great Gods of the Universe, namely Jehovah, Lucifer, Satan, and Christ, and none is evil.
-Instead, each exemplifies different patterns of human existence.
+Their practice is based on a pantheon of four gods known as the Great Gods of the Universe, namely Jehovah, Lucifer, Satan, and Christ, and none is evil.

 Hollywood’s own Satanic following

-Hollywood plagued with rumors of covert demonic followers like the Illuminati.
-Allegedly, a deep-satanic group involved in a panoply of pedophilia and sexual scandal.
-There’s also soul-selling and sacrifice, according to Artnet’s interpretation of Out of Shadows documentary.
+There’s also soul-selling and sacrifice, according to Artnet’s interpretation of the Out of Shadows documentary.

 Out of Shadows exposes a conspiracy about an alliance of government, media, and the occult by Satanists.
 It also touches on Marina Abramović’s role as extending far beyond “evil dinner parties,” referring to the notorious L.A.
 MOCA Gala that Abramović organized.